Diwali in Delhi: How to Celebrate the Festival of Lights

 When is Diwali in Delhi?

 Diwali is a five day festival that usually falls between October and November each year.
-It is based on the Hindu lunar calendar so dates change each year.
-In 2024, it is Tuesday, October 29th to Sunday, November 3rd.
+It is based on the Hindu lunar calendar so dates change year to year.

-The third day of Diwali is the most important and the one that is the official government holiday.
-In 2024 it is Thursday, October 31st.
+The third day of Diwali is the most important, and the one that is the official government holiday.
 This day is known as Lakshmi Puja.
 It is this day the religious rites (puja) are performed for Goddess Lakshmi, and people leave their front doors open to invite the Goddess in.

 How is Diwali Celebrated in Delhi?

 Diwali is a joyful, family holiday.
-It’s basically the Christmas of India.
 Delhiites celebrate Diwali by:

 - visiting relatives and spending time with family and close friends